hernantz/blog/content/its-the-competition-stupid.md

 or feeding sensationalism.
 - They define themselves as public servants and do not look to increase their influese and power and least they want to perpetuate in it.
 - They do listen to constructive feedback and do not demonize those who have different opinions.
-- They do not believe reality can be shaped by laws, but rather understand that changes have to be inplemented in phases and tracked down.
+- They do not believe reality can be shaped by laws, but rather understand that changes have to be implemented in phases and tracked down.

 So, even if you are not governed by populist, dishonest or mediocre burocrats...